zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/provision/provision.md

 * Virtual Cloud Network with related network resources and policies
 * Oracle Container Engine for Kubernetes and a node pool with 2 worker nodes
 * MySQL Database System
-* An Operator Virtual Machine with kubectl and MySQL client tools installed
+* An Operator Virtual Machine with kubectl utility and MySQL client tools installed

 ### Prerequisites (Optional)

 * You have an Oracle account
 * You have enough privileges to use OCI
 * You have one Compute instance having <a href="https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html" target="\_blank">**MySQL Shell**</a> installed on it
-* All previous labs successfully completed

 ## Task 1: Create Stack in Resource Manager